stat37411/stat37411.github.io/resources.md

 This book is gives another applied topology perspective with a focus on signal processing.
 There are a variety of interesting applications inside.

+* "Algebraic Foundations for Topological Data Analysis" by Schenk - [Draft on Author's Site](http://webhome.auburn.edu/~hks0015/data2.pdf)

+This recent draft is a more-or-less self contained to algebraic aspects of TDA.
+The target audience is 1st year statistics students, similar to this course.

 ## Papers

 ### Review Papers